Dhuleta

 Dhuleta is a village in Phillaur tehsil of Jalandhar district, of Punjab State, India.
 It is located 1 km away from postal head office Bara Pind.
 The village is 6.4 km away from Apra, 38.5 km from Jalandhar, and 125 km from state capital Chandigarh.
-The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj.

 Education

 The village has a Punjabi Medium, co-ed upper primary school (Gps Dhuleta School).
 The school provides mid-day meal and it was founded in 1952.

 Transport

 Rail

 The nearest train station is situated 6.9 km away in Goraya and Phagwara Jn Railway Station is 16.7 km away from the village.

 Air

-The nearest domestic airport is 45.4 km away in Ludhiana and the nearest international airport is 133 km away in Amritsar other nearest international airport is located in Chandigarh.
+The nearest domestic airport is 45.4 km away in Ludhiana and the nearest international airport is 133 km away in Amritsar.
+The next nearest international airport is located in Chandigarh.